There was once a town in the heart of America where all life seemed to live in harmony with its surroundings. ~ Rachel Carson

 These honors spotlight Rachel's rare capacity to translate technical sciences and to bring the earth & life sciences alive for everyone.
 A veteran science writer, Rachel is also a biologist with an advanced degree and peer-reviewed publications.
 Her writing–web, print & radio–appears in national outlets, including at Newsweek, in her early reporting on COVID-19, and Mothering Nature, a reported blog she founded at Psychology Today.
 She was an anchor science writer for the US Joint Fire Science Program for a decade, worked as a technical writer at a CRO building clinical and non-clinical reports, and created science curricula for national textbook companies, university programs, and science education sites.
 Rachel's had the privilege of interviewing scientists and scholars from a variety of disciplines.
 Her first book, a YA #ecolit novel, The Blackfish Prophecy, was endorsed by Dr. Jane Goodall and Bill McKibben.

-Since 2022, Rachel has served on the Science Communications Team at the Biomedical Advanced Research and Development Authority (BARDA), under the Administration for Strategic Preparedness and Response (ASPR).
-She’s proud to serve on the team that helped protect and save lives across the COVID-19 pandemic, and to help extend those lessons learned into the future.
+From 2022 through 2024, Rachel served on the Science Communications Team at the Biomedical Advanced Research and Development Authority (BARDA), under the Administration for Strategic Preparedness and Response (ASPR).
+She’s proud to have served on the team that helped protect and save lives across the COVID-19 pandemic, and to help extend those lessons learned into the future.

 National Outlets